Please enter your name, email and zip code below to sign up!

 Booth Manor Senior Residences, in Chicago's West Loop, provides attractive, low-income apartments and supportive services for seniors on fixed incomes.

-The Harbor Light program is an intense, inpatient substance abuse treatment program.
+The Harbor Light Center program is an intense, inpatient substance abuse treatment program.
 The program - one of the most respected in the country - also provides transitional services and employment training to help clients overcome their addiction and successfully transition back into their communities.

 Adult Rehabilitation Centers